LBHackney-IT/rent-account-api/README.md

 - Unit tests and E2E tests should run in CI
 - Test database schemas should match up with production database schema
 - Have integration tests which test from the PostgreSQL database to API Gateway

-## Data Migrations
-### A good data migration
-- Record failure logs
-- Automated
-- Reliable
-- As close to real time as possible
-- Observable monitoring in place
-- Should not affect any existing databases

 ## Contacts